myltik/azure-docs.ru-ru/articles/service-fabric/service-fabric-cluster-resource-manager-balancing.md

 <properties
-   pageTitle="Балансирование нагрузки в кластере с помощью диспетчера кластерных ресурсов Azure Service Fabric | Microsoft Azure" description="Общие сведения о распределении нагрузки в кластере с помощью диспетчера кластерных ресурсов Azure Service Fabric." services="service-fabric" documentationCenter=".net" authors="masnider"
+   pageTitle="Balancing Your Cluster With the Azure Service Fabric Cluster Resource Manager | Microsoft Azure" description="An introduction to balancing your cluster with the Service Fabric Cluster Resource Manager." services="service-fabric" documentationCenter=".net" authors="masnider"